lcnde/rubyonrails-members-only/README.md

 ## Updates

-1. Now the user_id is added to the database from the controller instead from a hidden_field from the form.
+1. Now the user_id is handled by the controller instead of a hidden_field from the form.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)